apache/spark/docs/sql-ref-syntax-qry-select-tvf.md

 ### Description

 A table-valued function (TVF) is a function that returns a relation or a set of rows.
-There are two types of TVFs in Spark SQL: 1) A TVF that can be specified in a FROM clause, e.g. range; 2) A TVF that can be specified in a SELECT clause, e.g. explode.
+There are two types of TVFs in Spark SQL:
+1. a TVF that can be specified in a FROM clause, e.g. range;
+2. a TVF that can be specified in SELECT/LATERAL VIEW clauses, e.g. explode.

 ### Supported Table-valued Functions

+#### TVFs that can be specified in a FROM clause:

 |Function|Argument Type(s)|Description|
 |--------|----------------|-----------|